prof-rossetti/intro-to-python/exercises/web-app/checkpoints/1-routing.md

 > FYI: the `%20` character acts as a space character in the URL params

 Review the code that handles the "hello" route.
-Notice the "hello" route referencing the `request` object from Flask, specifically looking at its `args` property (i.e. `request.args`) to get the URL params.
+Notice the "hello" route referencing the `request` object from Flask, specifically looking at its `args` property (i.e. `request.args`), a dictionary-like object, to access the URL params.

 Nice, our app is dynamically handling different URL parameters!